FAQ

 Frequently asked questions

-As an out-of-network licensed therapist I can generate monthly statements for those that want to seek partial or full reimbursement from their insurance provider.
+Yes.
+As an out-of-network licensed therapist I can generate monthly statements for those that want to seek partial or full reimbursement from their insurance provider when they have a PPO plan.
 Several clients do this with great success, however this requires a billable diagnosis which we would assess.
-If you are interested in exploring this option prior to contacting me, you can contact your insurance provider and ask the following:

 I ask clients to consider remote sessions as they would visiting any professional office.
 Testing your internets connectivity and using a device that is not hand held (or at least utilizes a tri-pod or something similar) is essential for building structure and consistency.
 The location is also important.
 Finding somewhere you are free of distractions can be difficult, but making that effort demonstrates how you are prioritizing your self to have the greatest possible success.